jeromejaglale/springfinancial-full-stack-dev-assignment/README.md

 ## Backend tests
 From the `backend` folder, run `php artisan test`.
 This will run the tests in `tests/Feature/UserTest.php`, testing each endpoint.

+## Notes
+With more time, I would have added:
+- error handling: for the backend, requiring a non-empty name, an integer for the age.
+For the frontend if some AJAX requests fail or return unexpected content
+- frontend tests, for example to check the popups are displayed when clicking on the buttons, and the functionnality of the delete/add point/remove point buttons.
+- micro-animations when adding a new user, and adding/removing a point, in order to make it clear that the interaction worked
+- an animation for user re-ordering when sorted by score.
+It's currently barely noticeable and very confusing.
+- break up of the CSS into the corresponding components
+- highlight of the top three players, in some way